kuujo/yuppy/README.md

 _Yuppy is released under the [MIT License](http://opensource.org/licenses/MIT)._

-Extreme Python is a small library that integrates seamlessly with Python to promote data integrity through some essential principles of object-oriented programming.
-Yuppy adds authentic Python support for interfaces, encapsulation and built-in member validation - features that are commonly found in other object-oriented languages.
+Yuppy is a small library that integrates seamlessly with Python to promote data integrity by adding common object-oriented language features to Python applications.
+It intends to provide fully integrated support for interfaces, encapsulation and built-in member validation - features that are commonly found in other object-oriented languages - in a manner that preserves much of the dynamic nature of Python.
 While this library should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code without comprimising usability.

 ### Table of contents